mesosphere/dcos-docs-site/pages/ksphere/konvoy/1.5.0-beta/gpu/index.md

 ### Nvidia Driver Configuration Based on Kernel Version

 Additional configuration may be needed if your kernel version of the GPU nodes is not identical to the latest one from the yum repository.
-In this case, you need to pick the right image tag for your Nvidia Driver container.
+You need to pick the right image tag for your Nvidia Driver container.
 For example, the following list is the supported kernel versions from the Nvidia upstream `nvidia/driver` image:

 ```bash
 440.64.00-1.0.0-3.10.0-1127.8.2.el7.x86_64-centos7